apache/incubator-kie-kogito-apps/data-audit/README.md

 ## How to use in with Quarkus/Springboot

-You need to add two different dependencies to your project.
+You need to add two different dependencies to your project (collocated service)

 	<dependency>
 	    <groupId>org.kie.kogito</groupId>